guereslib/ten-reproducible-research-things/content/07-automate.md

 Please see the image below for a graphic representation of this ARW concept in practice.

 {% include figure.html img="Ch7_Climate_Automation_Graphic.JPG" alt="Climate science ARWn" caption="The 'learning and observing' feedback loops associated with this Automated Research Workflow." width="75%" %}

+**If you identify the need for an Automated Research Workflow in your project, contact eResearch Services at Griffith University to start the conversation at: https://www.griffith.edu.au/eresearch-services**

 {% endcapture %}{% include card.html header="Advanced" text=text %}